gbv/fuseki.deb/README.md

 Individual databases can be configured in `/etc/fuseki/configuration/` with one file per database.

-The user interface, installed at `/opt/fuseki/webapp` can be cloning, modifying and compiling it's [source code](https://github.com/apache/jena/tree/main/jena-fuseki2/jena-fuseki-ui) and then overwrite the existing web application:
+The user interface, installed at `/opt/fuseki/webapp` can best be modified by cloning, modifying and compiling it's [source code](https://github.com/apache/jena/tree/main/jena-fuseki2/jena-fuseki-ui) and then overwrite the existing web application:

 ~~~sh
 npm run build